Deterministic Equations for Feedback Control of Open Quantum Systems: S.IV. Examples and details

-and we can verify that both of them have eigenvalues with negative real part.
-Hence, the steady state exists and it is given by Eq.~\eqref{eq: app unconditional steady state for Result 2}.
+and both exhibit eigenvalues with negative real parts.
+Hence, a steady state exists and is given by Eq.~\eqref{eq: app unconditional steady state for Result 2}.
 We can compute $\Omega$ directly from the definition by using Eq.~\eqref{eq: app no-jump liouvilian of the example}, and one finds

-Finally, since we have the operator $\Omega$, the steady state of the system is its eigenvector with eigenvalue 1, and the population of the ground and excited state are the diagonal elements of $\rho_{ss}$.
-Furthermore, the steady state found as a eigenvector of $\Omega$ belongs to the rotating frame picture.
-To return to the Schrodinger picture, we can use Eq.~\eqref{eq: rotating frame transformation}.
+Finally, since we have the operator $\Omega$, the steady state of the system is its eigenvector with eigenvalue 1, and the population of the ground and excited state are the diagonal elements of $\bar{\rho}_{ss}$.